 Vienna has a fair few events of this kind for art fans.
 Check the suggestions at the bottom of this page, for example.

 And, of course, Vienna’s main art museums and venues have numerous public exhibitions on at any one time.
-Check these listings for an idea of what’s on and what’s coming up.
+See these listings and the May event highlights for an idea of what’s on and what’s coming up.

 How to get to the MQ